vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 > [!NOTE]
 > Microsoft Defender Antivirus must be in active mode to enable network protection.

 You can enable network protection in `audit` mode or `block` mode.
 If you want to evaluate the impact of enabling network protection before actually blocking IP addresses or URLs, you can enable network protection in audit mode, and gather data on what would be blocked.
-Audit mode logs whenever end users connect to an address or site that would otherwise have been blocked by network protection.
+Audit mode logs whenever end users connect to an address or site that would otherwise be blocked by network protection.
 In order for indicators of compromise (IoC) or Web content filtering (WCF) to work, network protection must be in `block` mode.

 For information about network protection for Linux and macOS see the following articles: